 Cryptic reef communities and global change

 Coral reefs are among the most biologically diverse, complex, and economically valuable ecosystems on earth; tentatively valued at $1 trillion USD annually.
 These systems are also in global decline and with their loss, we are also losing the goods and services reefs provide.
-While efforts are being made to establish conservation priorities for halting their decline, we are still fundamentally limited by our inadequate knowledge of what is being lost because the baseline of what of exists on coral reefs is incomplete, as is our knowledge of the complex microbial communities that associate with this unknown diversity.
-We use a range of standardised techniques (e.g. Autonomous Reef Monitoring Structures), alongside metagenomics and metabolomics, to answer questions, such as: what are the functional roles of these communities, what is the impact of global change on these communities and can we use microbes as early warning systems to determine ecosystem collapse on coral reefs?
-This work is funded through three PhD studentships in collaboration with the Smithsonian National Museum of Natural History, the Institute of Zoology, Oxford University and NatureMetrics (see Lab Group page for more details).
+While efforts are being made to establish conservation priorities for halting their decline, we are still fundamentally limited by our inadequate knowledge of what is being lost because the baseline of what of exists on coral reefs is incomplete.
+We use a range of standardised techniques (e.g. Autonomous Reef Monitoring Structures), alongside metagenomics and metabolomics, to answer questions, such as: what are the functional roles of the hidden members of coral reef communities, what is the impact of global change on reef biodiversity and can we use microbes as early warning systems to determine ecosystem collapse on coral reefs?
+To this end, we have set up a project called FUTURE REEF to collate global sequencing and environmental data to better understand coral reef biodiversity in a changing world.
+This work has been funded through four PhD studentships in collaboration with the Smithsonian National Museum of Natural History, the Institute of Zoology, Oxford University, and NatureMetrics.
+Current funding comes from our £10M Leverhulme Centre for the Holobiont at Imperial College London and a NERC Large Grant on mesophotic coral reefs.
 Image shows reefs in Papua New Guinea which we sampled in 2015.

 Viral ecology